 If you are a member of the immediate family, then you need to consider what is necessary for you and your family's grieving process.
 In some ways, your baby's presence might be a source of joy for your family in an otherwise dark time.
 Alternatively, it may be harder for you to go through your own grief work while taking care of your baby.
-Consider the emotional needs for you and your family.
+Consider the emotional needs of you and your family.

 Next, you should consider if it is possible for you to leave your baby in the care of someone else.
-This may not be an option if you have a newborn, particularly if the mother is establishing breastfeeding.
-If this is not a concern, make a list of suitable caregivers who could watch him during the service.
+This may not be an option if you have a newborn, particularly if you're a breastfeeding mother.
+If this is not a concern, make a list of suitable caregivers who could watch the baby during the service.
 Alternatively, you might be able to ask someone to attend the funeral with you for the purpose of watching your baby until you need to attend to the child.

 What Is Your Baby's Typical Temperament?

 General Advice and Tips

 - Pack the diaper bag with all essentials.